Tile 101: Do I Need Trim?

 1. Decorative Tile Inserts Over The Stove

-For decorative tile inserts on a flat wall like the one shown above, there are a variety of trim pieces you could choose to separate the insert from the rest of the tile on your backsplash - Choices range from a simple Pencil Liner to the more substantial and decorative Scalloped Chair Rail.
+For decorative tile inserts on a flat wall like the one shown above, I would recommend a simple Pencil Liner trim.
 The only trim I would not recommend for this application would be the Lewis Quarter Round.

-For niches set back in the wall like this one above, you could use a bullnose subway tile (call us for details on ordering), or a Lewis Quarter Round to finish the edge along the niche.
+For niches set back in the wall like this one above, you could use a bullnose subway tile, or a Lewis Quarter Round to finish the edge along the niche.

 3. Pearl Liner Accents